Best Crypto Cards in Panama (2026)

 Supported Exchanges & Wallets in Panama

-Kolo delivers the highest free-tier return in Panama: 5% BTC cashback with $0 annual fee and 0% FX.
-In a dollarized economy with zero tax on foreign-source gains, the 5% is clean profit with no FX drag or tax erosion.
-The $5/transaction and $200/month cashback caps are generous enough for most consumer spending.
+Kolo delivers 2% BTC cashback in Panama with $0 annual fee and 0% FX.
+In a dollarized economy with zero tax on foreign-source gains in the common case, that remains clean BTC-denominated upside without FX drag.

-Tria Signature at 4.5% yield-linked rewards offers self-custody and stablecoin-based returns for users who prefer predictable value over BTC volatility, with 0% FX and $109/year fully recovered at $202/month in spending.
+Tria Signature at 4.5% on the first $1,000/month (then 1%) offers self-custody and USDT cashback for users who prefer predictable value over BTC volatility.
+After its 1% FX (non-USD only) and 0.5% per-payment fee, the effective USD rate is about 4%, with the $109/year recovered at about $227/month in spending.

 Crypto.com offers the best premium perks for Panama-based travelers.
 The Icy White at 4% includes Priority Pass airport lounge access at Tocumen (PTY) plus Spotify, Netflix, and Amazon Prime rebates.

-KAST is the straightforward free card for stablecoin spending: 2% rewards, $0 annual fee, 0.5% FX. ether.fi Core at 3% with 1% FX preserves on-chain positions for users who want liquidity without selling - less about tax deferral in zero-tax Panama, more about maintaining ETH exposure.
+KAST is the simple free card for stablecoin spending: 1.5% USD cashback on the first $2,000/month, $0 annual fee, 0.5-1.75% FX. ether.fi Core at 3% with 1% FX preserves on-chain positions for users who want liquidity without selling; less about tax deferral in zero-tax Panama, more about maintaining ETH exposure.

-For self-custody spending, MetaMask Metal (3% capped at $10K/yr spend, then 1%, $199/yr) and MetaMask Virtual (1%, free) serve wallet-based users.
-Bitget Wallet Card adds DCS wallet access under LATAM coverage. xPlace and Jupiter serve the Solana community.
+For self-custody spending, MetaMask Virtual (1%, free) serves wallet-based users.
+Bitget Wallet Card adds DCS wallet access under LATAM coverage. xPlace also serves the Solana community.

 On-Ramps: Banking Hub Advantage